v2fly/v2fly-github-io/docs/en_US/developer/intro/guide.md

 ### Release

-Try to use automated tools to release, such as v2ray-core using Travis-ci as an automated compilation and release tool.
+Try to use automated tools to release, such as v2ray-core using GitHub Actions as an automated compilation and release tool.

 ### Reference other projects